 9. George Frideric Handel

 Yet another German composer, George Frideric Handel, initially studied law before becoming a musician.
-After a period in Italy he moved to London in 1712, later becoming a naturalised British subject.
+After a period in Italy, he moved to London in 1712, later becoming a naturalized British subject.

 Handel was already a famous operatic composer, but it was his oratorios that really won over the British public.
 His Messiah, which tells the story of Christ in epic fashion and remains hugely popular, is the most famous of these.

 He also wrote a number of coronation anthems, such as Zadok the Priest, which has been performed at the coronation of every British monarch since it was first composed for George II.
 Handel would influence later composers from the Classical period, such as Mozart and Beethoven.

 10. Domenico Scarlatti